Skip to main content

 Larry

-Larry was first introduced to the Jack Petchey Foundation by his youth group, Woodcraft Folk, and was later awarded an Achievement Award.
-Following this he gained a place on the Achiever Network Programme as part of the 11th cohort where he developed his confidence, especially in public speaking, as well as meeting kind and talented young people who were also on the Program.
+He was first introduced to the Jack Petchey Foundation by his youth group, Woodcraft Folk, and was later awarded the achievement award for supporting his peers.
+Following the award, he gained a place on the Achievers Network program as part of the 11th cohort and developed confidence in his public speaking, as well as working together with the talented young people who were also on the Program.

 Maja

-Maja is 16 years old and currently studying Physics, Maths and Geography at A-level, and has an interest in studying engineering at university.
-She first became involved in the Jack Petchey Foundation when taking part in Jack Petchey’s Speak Out Challenge where she placed 2nd in her regional final.
-From there she applied and became part of the Achiever Network 11.
 Maja believes the mindset of JPF is so refreshing since young people are treated with respect and are actively encouraged to entirely be themselves.
-She thinks JPF has changed the lives of many young people, including her own, and finds it inspirational that a young person’s confidence and self-image can be entirely transformed by the programmes run by the foundation.
+She thinks JPF has changed the lives of many young people; she finds it inspirational that a young person’s confidence and self-image can be entirely transformed by the programmes run by the foundation.

 “And above all, do not be ashamed of yourself, for that is the root of it all” – Fyodor Dostoevsky